 The participating provinces harmonized their provincial sales tax with the GST to implement the harmonized sales tax (HST) in those provinces.
 Generally, the HST applies to the same base of property and services as the GST.
-In some participating provinces, there are point-of-sale rebates equivalent to the provincial part of the HST on certain designated items.
+In some participating provinces, there are point-of-sale rebates equivalent to the provincial part of the HST on certain qualifying items.
 For more information, see Guide RC4022, General Information for GST/HST Registrants.

-GST/HST registrants who make taxable supplies (other than zero-rated supplies) in the participating provinces collect tax at the applicable HST rate (see the chart below).
-GST/HST Registrants collect tax at the 5% GST rate on taxable supplies they make in the rest of Canada (other than zero-rated supplies).
+GST/HST registrants who make taxable supplies (other than zero-rated supplies) in the participating provinces collect tax at the applicable HST rate.
+GST/HST registrants collect tax at the 5% GST rate on taxable supplies they make in the rest of Canada (other than zero-rated supplies).
+Special rules apply for determining the place of supply.
+For more information on the HST and the place of supply rules, see Guide RC4022.